 A Sub-recipient (SR) is an organization/entity engaged by a Principal Recipient (PR) to carry out programme activities that are part of a Global Fund grant.
-Taking into account that UNDP-managed Global Fund grants are implemented under Direct Implementation Modality, an SR is also referred to as a ‘responsible party’ (RP), while UNDP is the ‘implementing partner’ (IP).
+Taking into account that UNDP-managed Global Fund grants are implemented under Proposal Defined Engagement, an SR is also referred to as a ‘responsible party’ (RP), while UNDP is the ‘implementing partner’ (IP).

 UNDP classifies SRs into three categories:

 UNDP’s selection and capacity assessment procedures vary according to the SR category.

 Sub-recipients versus Private Contractors

 Private contractors may also provide services in the implementation of a Global Fund programme, but private contractors are not SRs and cannot be engaged as such.
 Engagement of private contractors is described in detail in the UNDP Programme and Operations Policies and Procedures (POPP).
 Table 1 below can be helpful in identifying whether an entity is an SR or a private contractor.

 When it is not clear whether an entity should be contracted as an SR or a private contractor, the UNDP Country Office (CO) consults with the Global Fund/Health Implementation Support Team.

 · Government entity

 · Provider of professional services